 While the Doctor of Audiology (Au.D.) degree prepares individuals to enter clinical practice, the Ph.D. program a concentration in clinical audiology (i.e., the clinical certification option) prepares students to be both clinical audiologists and academicians.
 Students will obtain the clinical skills necessary for the professional practice of audiology, as well as the research and scholarship skills required for a career in academia.
 Pertinent experiences in the doctoral program include didactic and clinical course work in audiology; study of the basic methods of scientific investigation; additional study in another field that is related to the field of audiology; and experience in the activities that are most typical of persons holding the Ph.D. degree (e.g., research and writing).
-The Ph.D. program with the clinical certification option is fully accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA) and students graduating from the program will meet the academic and clinical requirements for the ASHA Certificate of Clinical Competency in Audiology (CCC-A).
+The doctoral (Ph.D.) educational program with the clinical option is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+Students graduating from the program will meet the academic and clinical requirements for the American Speech-Language-Hearing Association's Certificate of Clinical Competence in Audiology (CCC-A).

 It is anticipated that this degree program will take students four to five years to complete.
 The first three years will be in residence at the University of Massachusetts Amherst, with students completing didactic course work, pre-dissertation research experiences, and both on- and off-campus clinical rotations.
 During the fourth year of the program students will be placed in an intensive off-campus residency.
 The dissertation will be completed during Years 4 and 5.